OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-04.md

 ## 1 Samuel 4:2

-The Philistines deployed their forces to meet Israel, and as the battle spread, Israel was defeated by the Philistines, who killed about four thousand men on the battlefield.
+The Philistines arranged their forces to confront Israel, and as the battle unfolded, Israel was overcome by the Philistines, who killed about four thousand men on the battlefield.

 ## 1 Samuel 4:3